 I am the mother of two adult children.
 I grew up in the Caribbean and we were sent to Basic school (not daycare), from about two years old.
-So, I was used to seeing children writing and hearing them reading from an early age.
+So, I was accustomed to seeing children writing, and hearing them reading from an early age.
 At four years old, a child would be capable of doing the school work of a first grader in Elementary school.

-When we came to America my first child was four years old, she was more than ready for elementary school because she had gone to Basic school and had also attended private school for a while but she was too young.
+When we came to America my first child was four years old.
+She was more than ready for elementary school because she had gone to Basic school.

 Thinking of ways to teach her while we find a private school, my husband and I did some research and decided on using the Hooked on Phonics program to continue teaching her at home.